charlotte-ruby/charlotte-ruby.github.io/README.md

 ## Deploying changes

-    git checkout source
+If this is your first time you'll need run this:

+    be rake setup_github_pages
+    # use for repo url: git@github.com:charlotte-ruby/charlotte-ruby.github.com.git

+Now to generate the site and deploy to github:

     bundle exec rake gen_deploy

 This will put the generated content from \_deploy onto master and push it github.
-You'll still need to add the modified files to the source branch so they get saved to git (i.e. blog posts, static files, etc).
+You'll still need to push changes from the source branch so they get saved to github.